Semipinacol rearrangement

 The semipinacol rearrangement is a rearrangement reaction in organic chemistry involving a heterosubstituted alcohol of the type R1R2(HO)C–C(X)R3R4.
 The hetero substituent can be a halogen (Cl, Br, I), a tosylate, a mesylate or a thiol group.
 This reaction proceeds by removal of the leaving group X forming a carbocation as electron deficient center.
 One of the adjacent alkyl groups then migrates to the positive carbon in a 1,2-shift.
 Simultaneously with the shift, a pi bond forms from the oxygen to carbon, assisting in driving the migrating group off its position.
 The result is a ketone or aldehyde.
 In another definition all semipinacol rearrangements "share a common reactive species in which an electrophilic carbon center, including but not limited to carbocations, is vicinal to an oxygen-containing carbon and can drive the 1,2-migration of a C–C or C–H bond to terminate the process, generating a carbonyl group ".

+The semipinacol rearrangement has been defined as "any process reminiscent of a pinacol rearrangement that utilizes a nondiol-based starting material."

 The rearrangement reaction can be classified into 4 types.
 Type 1 concerns all 2-heterosubstituted alcohols.
 Substrates in type 2 rearrangements are allyl alcohols.
 The carbocation is formed by electrophilic addition to the alkene group with electrophiles such as halonium ions, Brønsted acids and Lewis acids.
 In type 3 the substrates are epoxides, notably 2,3-epoxy-alcohols and type 4 concerns the reactions of alpha hydroxyketones and alpha hydroxy imines.
 Reactions of type 4 are also called acyloin rearrangements.

 While similar to the pinacol rearrangement, the semipinacol rearrangement differs from the pinacol rearrangement in that the cation is not formed from a vicinal 1,2-diol.
 With diazoalcohols the reaction is known as the Tiffeneau–Demjanov rearrangement.